htw-imi-showtime/showtime-website/content/ss25/bachelor/b3-questlocator/_index.md

 * The application was build on Unity Ver.
 6000.0.46f1 with a C# Visual Studio extension.
 * To access the Meta Quest 3 we used the Meta XR SDK, which also enabled us to create our own gestures.
-* A repository was created on GitHub.
-* Communication happened over Discord, Mattermost and Zoom.
-* For planning we used miro and Notion.
-* Designs, including self-made icons, were made with PhotoShop and Paint.net.
 * The Open-Food-Facts API is used to get the information about products and their barcode.
+* ZXing makes it possible to read barcode.
-* „Deutsche Gesellschaft für Ernährung e.V.“ provides the values for the daily allowance of nutrients of different activities, ages and body types
+* „Deutsche Gesellschaft für Ernährung e.V.“ provides the values for the daily allowance of nutrients of different activities, ages and body types.
 * The AI-tool is made with Gemini.